 Hunter teaches creative and professional writing (e.g., fiction, nature writing, non-fiction, screenwriting, business writing), for all age levels, at several universities in New England.
 Her classes are known for being writer-focused, energetic and modern, often debunking old and tired writing mantras.
 Further, she ensures her students leave with several pieces to expand on.
 Some favorite classes include, 'Writing Nature Where You Are,' 'The Book: From Idea to Publication,' and 'Social Justice Writing.'
 She was recently awarded the 'Alumni Achievement Award' by Lesley University, in recognition of her outstanding professional achievements, devotion to her career, ardent support for her students’ creative ambitions.

 She is the editor-in-chief of the Mary Shelley tribute anthology, The Last Man: Tales of Catastrophe, Disaster, and Woe, featuring such luminaries as Ray Bradbury and Barry Malzberg.
 Her novella, L'utimo Orso Polare has been translated and published in Italy, 2018.
-A long-time screenwriter, she has several scripts under option or production with notable industry professionals, including, the Hallmark Channel.
+A long-time screenwriter, she has several scripts under option or production with notable industry professionals.
 Her social sci-fi screenplay, Everylife, is an 15-time festival winner and finalist 2019.
-For more information on available books and screenplays, please visit: Watching Clouds
+For more information on available books and screenplays, please visit: Watching Clouds.

 To learn more about Hunter's philosophies, please visit here.